 Genealogy Round Table News

-Jonathan Webb Deiss presents on the organization Reclaim the Records in this webinar from September 28, 2020.
+- Jonathan Webb Deiss presented on the organization Reclaim the Records in this webinar from September 28, 2020.

-There is a free series of 12 webinars for Genealogy Librarian Education.
-Sign up here.
+This was a free series of 12 webinars specifically for Genealogy Librarians.

 Join the Genealogy Round Table

 2. Click on the person icon in the top right hand corner to view your profile.

 4. Under the “Round Tables” section, check the box next to “GENRT- Genealogy Round Table.”

 5. Click “Save.”